niklaushirt/cp4waiops-deployer/README.md

 ### 1.1.2 Get a ROKS Cluster (IBMers and IBM Partners only)

-IBMers can get a temporary one from [Techzone](https://techzone.ibm.com/collection/custom-roks-vmware-requests) (ususally valid for 2 weeks)
+IBMers can get a temporary one from [Techzone](https://techzone.ibm.com/collection/custom-roks-vmware-requests) (ususally valid for up to 8 days)

 1. Create a cluster for `Practice/Self Education` if you don't have an Opportunity Number